-The student should have a minimum of 40% marks in University Examination and a minimum total of 50% marks in Internal assessment and University Examination put together in all courses.
+The student should have a minimum of 40% marks in both the Internal and the End Semester Exam and a minimum of 50% marks in aggregate when both the Internal assessment and End Semester Exam marks are added.

 7. Internal assessment